top of page

 Medical Billing Audit

-Does your practice have medical billing audit plan, and who is conducting those audits?
-Some practices believe that internal auditing makes the most sense.
-After all, audits can be costly, and practices must do everything they can to remain competitive – especially when healthcare systems are consolidating into ever-larger and more powerful organizations.
+Does your practice have a formal plan for conducting medical billing audits, and who is responsible for carrying out these audits?
+Some practices prefer to manage audits internally, believing this approach makes the most sense.
+Internal audits can help control costs—an important consideration as practices strive to remain competitive, especially in an environment where healthcare systems are consolidating into larger and more powerful organizations.

 Internal Audits